salaboy/rolo_the_robot/README.md

 In order to work with RXTX in the PI we need to install the following package: sudo apt-get install librxtx-java

+Create a simbolic link to the real RXTXcomm.jar from your default jvm:
+from: /usr/lib/jvm/java-6-openjdk-armhf/jre/lib/ext

+sudo ln -s ../../../../java-6-openjdk-common/jre/lib/ext/RXTXcomm.jar RXTXcomm.jar

+Then it will look like this: RXTXcomm.jar -> ../../../../java-6-openjdk-common/jre/lib/ext/RXTXcomm.jar

 In order to use the system installed jars and native extensions we need to export:

 export MAVEN_OPTS="-Djava.ext.dirs=/usr/share/java/ -Djava.library.path=/usr/lib/jni/"